-Source: British Household Panel Survey/Understanding Society
+Note: Authors' calculations using the British Household Panel Survey/Understanding Society

 This relevance of our instruments can be more formally tested by looking at the results of first stage regressions.
-We do this in Table 3.
+We do this in Table 2.
 To match our preferred specification, we report first stage results including fully interacted cohort, region and time effects.

 We have two first stage regressions, one for leverage and one for leverage interacted with house prises.
 In both cases, the F-statistics are greater than the value of 10 suggested as a rule of thumb by Staiger and Stock (1997) for IV estimated using a single sample.
 Two sample IV methods may suffer less of a bias than standard 2SLS estimators, as errors in the first stage estimation will be unrelated to errors in the second stage equation.
-This is indeed the rationale for estimators that run first and second stages in split samples (Angrist & Krueger, 1995)).
-Nonetheless weak instruments may still result in coefficients being biased towards zero in finite samples.
-The relatively strong first stage we obtain is therefore reassuring.
-Kleibergen-Paap statistics for the first stage also heavily reject the hypothesis of underidentification.17
+This is the rationale for estimators that run first and second stages in split samples (Angrist & Krueger, 1995)).
+Nonetheless, weak instruments may still result in coefficients being biased towards zero in finite samples.
+The relatively strong first stage we obtain is reassuring.
+Kleibergen-Paap statistics for the first stage also heavily reject the hypothesis of underidentification.12

-$^{^{17}}$ A further 'first stage' check we can conduct is to test for a positive association between our instrument and total mortgage debt in the LCFS.
+$^{^{12}}$ A further 'first stage' check we can conduct is to test for a positive association between our instrument and total mortgage debt in the LCFS.
 This would demonstrate that the association between our instrument and leverage is not limited to our first sample.
 Regressing mortgage debt on (P/Y{-T}) and our controls yields a positive coefficient with a t-statistic of 24.07.

-Table 3: First stage results
+Table 2: First stage results

 $(\omega{i,t-1}-1)$ $(\omega{i,t-1}-1)\times(\frac{p{rt}}{p{rt-1}}-1)$

 P/Y{-T} 0.403 -0.009

 (0.041) (0.002)

-$P/Y{-T} \times \left(\frac{p{rt}}{p{rt-1}} - 1\right)$ 0.754 0.704
+$P/Y{-T} \times (\frac{p{rt}}{p{rt-1}} - 1)$ 0.754 0.704

-(0.335) (0.049)
+r 11-1 (0.335) (0.049)

-Shea partial \mathbb{R}^2 0.008 0.030
+Shea partial R^2 0.008 0.030

 F-stat (p-value) 48.89 135.74

 (<0.001) (<0.001)

 Kleibergen-Paap (p-value) 97.40

 (<0.001)

 N 30,947

 Clusters 8,250

-Note: p < 0.10 , p < 0.05 , p < 0.01.
+Notes: p < 0.10 , p < 0.05 , p < 0.01.
 Standard errors are clustered at the individual level.

 There may be concerns that those who move home in years with higher price-income ratios will have spending patterns that are different to those who moved in other years for reasons other than the degree of their leverage.
 The most obvious challenge is that since price-income ratios have tended to increase over time, those households with higher values of our instrument will tend to have moved more recently.
-They may therefore be younger, or be more likely to furnishing a new home.
-We address these concerns directly by including a control for years households have spent in their current address (in addition to a dummy variable for households having moved in the last year to account for first year 'setting up' expenses).
+They may therefore be younger, or be more likely to be furnishing a new home.
+We address these concerns directly by including a control for the years households have spent in their current address (in addition to a dummy variable for households having moved in in the last year to account for first year 'setting up' expenses).
+We also run regressions excluding those who did not move in the last five years (rather than just the last year).
+Results from this alternative sample are very similar to our main results (see Appendix E).

-As we discussed above we also control for rich set of fixed effects to control for other sources of endogeniety.
-The use of our instrument in combination with these controls means we effectively compare the spending responses of house price changes between two households in the same region and same cohort but who moved into their homes at different times (when credit was either looser or tighter).18
+We control for a rich set of fixed effects to control for other sources of endogeniety.
+The use of our instrument in combination with these controls means we effectively compare the spending responses of house price changes between two households in the same region and same cohort, but who moved into their homes at different times (when credit was either looser or tighter).13